 Its construction required replacing the Gerald Desmond Bridge with a more modern and adequate one with anti-seismic features that would improve traffic flow.
 Built in the 1960s, the previous bridge had been a symbol of Long Beach, but it could no longer meet the increased traffic volumes.
 The new project design stood out from the very beginning due to its technical and organisational solutions, typical of strategic infrastructure, where the new is built without hindering the existing.
-Work on the new bridge did not stop rail, road and ship traffic, a prerequisite to its construction.
+Work on th enew bridge did not stop rail, road and ship traffic, a prerequisite to its construction.

-2 km

-total bridge length

-main span length

-length of access viaducts
+2,680 m total bridge length 330 m main span length 2 km length of access viaducts

-USA (California)
+Genova San Giorgio Bridge